 If your child has croup, an infection characterized by a loud, barking cough, you may want to take them outside (after you’ve taken them to the pediatrician, of course!).
 Cool night air is a time-tested remedy for the “barking seal” cough.
 And while some studies have cast doubt on the effectiveness of an outdoor stroll, try telling that to the millions of moms who’ve been quieting their children's coughs by doing just that.
 A drive in the car with the windows cracked — even if it’s cold (just bundle up) — may do the trick, too.

 Know when to call the doctor

 At-home remedies are great, but sometimes you need reinforcements, especially if you or your child have been exposed to COVID-19.
 Here’s when to ring your pediatrician:

 - Your child has a barking cough (croup)

-- He's coughing up blood
+- They are coughing up blood

-If your child is having great difficulty breathing that’s getting worse or his lips, face, or tongue have a blue or dusky color, call 911.
+If your child is having great difficulty breathing that’s getting worse, or his lips, face, or tongue have a blue or dusky color, call 911.